-Ever since I started collecting cameras again, the Konica C35 has been on my must-buy list.
-I was influenced by collectors all over the Internet; everybody seems to really like this little autoexposure rangefinder 35mm camera.
+Ever since I started collecting cameras again, a Konica C35 has been on my must-buy list.
+Everybody seems to really like this little autoexposure rangefinder 35mm camera.
 When I went shopping for one I found a Konica C35 Automatic, a 1971 successor to the original 1968 C35.

 Because the C35 is popular, it often sells for more than my soft $50 limit.
 Patience over several years paid off recently when I came upon this C35 for about 30 bucks.
 It was icing on the cake that I found one of the all-black models; the C35’s top plate is more commonly chromed.

 The Automatic added automatic flash synchronization, which fires an attached flash in time with the shutter setting for greater flash versatility.
 When you attach a flash to a non-Automatic C35, the shutter fires only at 1/25 sec.

 The C35’s specs are solid.
 The lens is a four-element Hexanon, 38mm at f/2.8.
 The Copal B mat programmed shutter fires from 1/30 to 1/650 sec.
 Aperture is set by the shutter blades, which means that this autoexposure camera matches lower shutter speeds with larger apertures, and higher shutter speeds with smaller apertures.
 At the extremes, f/2.8 fires at 1/30 sec, and f/14 at 1/650 sec.
 The C35 reads light with a CdS meter above the lens.
 The lens focuses from 3.3 feet.
 The camera takes film from 25 to 400 ASA,